 - 1/8 tsp sea salt

 - Transfer batter into muffin cups.
 I like to use a mini-muffin pan (see size note), filling 22-24.
-Dollop about a teaspoon or two of the topping on each.
+Dollop about a teaspoon or two of the topping on each, gently embedding some of the date pieces into the batter.
 When finished, sprinkle any remaining topping/cinnamon over the muffins.
 Bake for about 13 minutes, until set to the touch.
-Remove from oven, transfer to a cooling rack for a few minutes, then remove muffins and let cool fully on cooling rack.
+Remove from oven, transfer to a cooling rack for a few minutes, then remove muffins and let cool fully on cooling rack (see note for larger muffins).